Chowan County License Hearing Guide

 After Criminal Case Concludes

-• Complete any court-ordered alcohol education or treatment programs.
+• Complete any required substance abuse assessment, treatment, or education programs.

-• Fees: Reinstatement fees vary and are subject to change.
-Contact the North Carolina DMV for the most up-to-date fee information.
+• Fees: Reinstatement fees vary.
+Contact the North Carolina DMV for current fee information.

-• SR-22 Insurance Requirement: SR-22 insurance is a certificate of financial responsibility that you must file with the DMV to demonstrate that you have auto insurance coverage.
-It is typically required for a period of three years following a DUI conviction.
+• SR-22 Insurance Requirement: SR-22 insurance is a certificate of financial responsibility that your insurance company files with the state, verifying that you have the required liability insurance coverage.

 Chowan County DMV Offices